What is the course about?

 When I've finished, what course can I do next?

-Please see all literature courses under Humanities in the prospectus and under History, Culture and Writing on the web at www.citylit.ac.uk.
+Please see our range of Literature courses under Humanities in the prospectus and under History, Culture and Writing on the website at www.citylit.ac.uk.

 General information and advice on courses at City Lit is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.